-If a patient is confirmed lost, the institution continues to be responsible for submitting protocol-required data (e.g., on-study, treatment, follow-up information) for the period from patient registration through the date of last contact with the patient.
+If a patient is confirmed lost, the institution continues to be responsible for submitting protocol-required data (e.g., on-study, treatment, follow-up information) for the period from patient registration through the date the patient is deemed lost to follow-up.
+For the period of time between the last contact with the patient and the date they are deemed lost to follow-up, the site must record in Rave that no contact occurred including the date of the attempt to contact the patient.